[The Reality Of] Pain From Braces

 When someone is experiencing discomfort, they may be advised to try an over-the-counter pain medication such as Advil, Tylenol or aspirin.
 It’s important to follow the instructions on the label and take the correct dosage based on age.
 It’s important to take them with food.
 It may also be important to discuss it with a physician if a person is already taking medication.

 It’s also possible to ease any discomfort by putting a frozen product under the gum.
 This will stop any pain that travels from the nerves inside a person’s jaw or mouth.
-It causes the nerves in the jaw or mouth stop transmitting pain impulses to a person’s brain for a period of time.
+Lastly, it causes the nerves in the jaw or mouth stop transmitting pain impulses to a person’s brain for a period of time.

-A person may be able to have their teeth corrected using a BPA-free clear plastic aligner designed for their teeth.
+Firstly, a person may be able to have their teeth corrected using a BPA-free clear plastic aligner designed for their teeth.
 Invisalign is not able to be used in every situation, but it may be a consideration for people wanting to correct their teeth without using traditional brackets and wires.

 Nease and Higginbotham